Svortland

-Svortland or Bremnes is the administrative centre of Bømlo municipality in Vestland county, Norway.
+Svortland is the administrative centre of Bømlo Municipality in Vestland county, Norway.
 The village is located in the north-central part of the island of Bømlo, about 6 km west of the village of Rubbestadneset.
 The village surrounds the lake Storavatnet.
 The Norwegian County Road 542 runs through the village.

-The 2.57 km2 village has a population (2019) of 2,932 and a population density of 1141 PD/km2.
+The 2.81 km2 village has a population (2025) of and a population density of 1120 PD/km2.

 In addition to municipal services, Svortland is also the location of Bremnes Church, an elementary school, a medical centre, a community centre, and many stores and businesses.

 The village was historically named Bremnes after the local church.
 There was also a local farm in Bremnes called Sortland, which was also used to refer to the area.
-In the 1990s, the municipal council officially named the urban area Svortland.
+In 1997, the municipal council officially named the urban area Svortland.